mimiro-io/common-datalayer/README.md

 | map_all                | If true, all properties are mapped              |
 | custom                 | A map of custom config keys and values          |

-Outgoing mappings define optional constructors and mappings.
-Constructors are functions that can create new properties before any mapping is applied.
+Outgoing mappings define optional constructions and mappings.
+Constructions are functions that can create new properties before any mapping is applied.
 This can be used, for example, to concatenate multiple properties into a single property.
-The constructors are defined as follows:
+A constructor is defined as follows:

 | JSON Field | Description                       |
 |------------|-----------------------------------|